uvdesk/.github/profile/README.md

 # License

-All libraries and bundles included with the Uvdesk opensource edition are released under the [OSL-3.0 license][12] license.
+All libraries and bundles included with the Uvdesk opensource edition are released under the [OSL-3.0 license][12].

 # Security Vulnerabilities